john-rhee/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+ Relational databases are databases that store their data in tables with columns and rows and SQL is a type of a querying language.

 - [ ] Why do tables need a `primary key`?

+For reference and link to foreign key while having uniqueness.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+intermediate table.

 ## Minimum Viable Product